AdnanHodzic/auto-cpufreq/README.md

 ## Donate

-Showing your support and appreciation for auto-cpufreq project can be done in two ways:
+Showing your support and appreciation for the auto-cpufreq project can be done in two ways:

 * Financial donation
 * Code contribution